HttpAnimation/FYC-Rewrite-V2/README.md

     "Icon": "icon.jpg",
     ```
 ### Streaming
-6) For streaming this is gonna be a raw video they can go to insted then downloading.
-If you don't have this keep this false if you do then can free to be set to true.
+6) For streaming this is gonna be a raw video they can go to instead then downloading.
+If you don't have this keep this false if you do then can be set to true.
     ```json
     "HasStreamURL": false,
     ```